Undergraduate opportunities

 Undergraduate Research Assistants

-- Available 10 to 20 hours per week (exceptions for exam season not a problem)
+- Availability to work 10 to 20 hours per week (exceptions for exam season not a problem)

-- Genuine curiosity to understand quantitative social science research
+- A genuine curiosity to understand quantitative social science research

 Recent Undergrad RAs on their experience working for GPRL: